CV XE GIS Home Page

 Demographic projections to 2060 are a part of the ProximityOne Situation & Outlook (S&O).
 These data are used by private and public sector organizations to meet management, research, planning and analytical needs.
 See how USA TODAY used these data to analyze county level diversity 2060 .. view a county/state diversity profile for any county.

-This table contains illustrative data.
+The interactive table below provides illustrative data.
 See terms of use below.

 .. we develop annual updates with revisions during the year.